VCVRack/Object/README.md

 ```

 Any language/environment with a C FFI interface can call these functions to interact with your library, including C++, Go, Rust, Zig, Java, C#, Python, PHP, Node, Ruby, Julia, Lua, etc.

+The `Object` struct data is private/opaque and must not be accessed except by these methods.

 ## Performance